loweisz/my-home/src/pages/common_mistakes_react_hooks/index.md

 ## 4. Single responsibility components

-Composing component can be hard, when is it time to split up a component in multiple smaller components?
-How are you structuring the tree of components?
+Composing components can be hard, when is it time to split up a component in multiple smaller components?
+How are you structure the tree of components?
 All those questions will arraise on a daily basis when working with a component based framework.
 But one common mistake about designing your components is putting two use cases in one single component.
-Imagine you have header that shows either a burger button, when on mobile devices or tabs when on desktop screens.
+Think of a header that shows either a burger button, when on mobile devices or tabs when on desktop screens.
+(The conditon will be handled the the magical `isMobile` function, which is not part of this example 🧙‍)

 ### This is dangerous ❌